Phate6660/gzdoom-discordrpc/README.md

 A discordrpc client for GZDoom written in Rust.

+Currently, it only works on Linux.
+I'm trying to figure out how to do this for Windows, I really am.

+But it's proving to be quite difficult.
+Any help that can be offered would be greatly appreciated.

+Because Windows APIs are confusing, especially when you haven't used Windows in years and can't even test the code.

 I'm making this because:

 1. I could not find a pre-existing DiscordRPC client for it